hatemadi15/MakeItEASY/README.md

 links and descriptions.
 When `--google-cheapest` is enabled the CLI will reuse the Google Custom Search response to pull out structured price metadata so you can immediately see which merchant is the most affordable for the same query.
+If Google doesn’t expose a price, the CLI now replaces that column with a “Contact merchant → URL” entry instead of guessing.

 ### Guided interactive mode